It has indeed been awhile! For some reason (I suspect Google has played a part), I have not been able to get into my own blog!

 State Affair – Gym Dandy Style

 Sure enough, there was my sister Joyce, wearing bobby socks, and a cardigan sweater over a white blouse and plaid skirt, sitting in the bleachers at the Geneva – York basketball game.
 She was in the middle of other excited and animated Geneva students.
 Her mouth was open as if she were screaming something.
+My mouth was agape.
+Gee!
+I had never known anyone who had their picture in the paper.

 She was famous!